 1. You connect to any standard Wi-Fi network

-Dynamic IP addresses make it easy to connect to any Wi-Fi network you have access to.
-Whether you’re at a friend’s house or visiting family, you know it’s likely to be easy to get on their Wi-Fi.
+Dynamic IP addresses make it easy to connect to any Wi-Fi network you can access.
+Whether at a friend’s house or visiting family, you know it’s likely to be easy to get on their Wi-Fi.

-If you were to already have a static IP address assigned to your phone and you try to connect to another network, you might run into some issues.
+If you already have a static IP address assigned to your phone and you try to connect to another network, you might run into some issues.

 2. You want potentially better online security

-Knowing a device’s IP address allows unsavory characters the opportunity to attack your devices or network.
+Knowing a device’s IP address allows unsavory characters to attack your devices or network.
 This could lead to a potential leak of information and possibly even identity theft.

-Your IP address should frequently change if it’s dynamic, potentially reducing the risk of cyber threats.
+Your IP address should frequently change if dynamic, potentially reducing the risk of cyber threats.

 3. You want potentially better physical security

-An IP address could give information about the physical whereabouts of your device.
+An IP address could give information about your device's physical location.
 If the device is your home computer or another personal piece of equipment, your physical address could be at risk of being leaked.

 This isn’t to say your IP address automatically reveals your home address, but having this information is potentially one step closer to that result.